psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 4. list all the subscriptions for a specific chat
 5. list all the subscribers for a specific repository

-As we saw before there might be two or more implementations - we will have in-memory and SQL database versions.
+As we saw before there might be several service implementations - we will have in-memory and SQL database implementations.
 In the scope of this article, we will use only the in-memory implementation.
 For the in-memory implementation we will use `Ref` data type from ZIO.
 You can read about it [here](https://zio.dev/docs/datatypes/datatypes_ref).
 In short, `Ref` is a mutable reference to a value, which in this case is an immutable `Map` that stores all chat subscriptions (repository names).
-ZIO takes care of the concurrent operations on `Ref` and guarantees the atomicity of all operations on the Map.
+ZIO takes care of the concurrent operations on `Ref` and guarantees the atomicity of all operations on the `Map`.
 Here the requirements from the service are quite low - to be able to read the current state and update it when the user is changing his subscription list.
 Concurrently, of course.
 We create a new file besides the module definition object: